CERTCC/SSVC/docs/howto/supplier_tree.md

     | Out-of-Cycle       | Develop mitigation or remediation out-of-cycle, taking resources away from other projects and releasing the fix as a security patch when it is ready. |
     | Immediate          | Develop and release a fix as quickly as possible, drawing on all available resources, potentially including drawing on or coordinating resources from other parts of the organization. |

+## Supplier Decision Points

+The decision to create a patch is based on the following decision points:

+{% include-markdown "../_generated/decision_points/exploitation.md" %}
+{% include-markdown "../_generated/decision_points/utility.md" %}
+{% include-markdown "../_generated/decision_points/technical_impact.md" %}
+{% include-markdown "../_generated/decision_points/public_safety_impact.md" %}

+!!! tip "Public Safety Impact is a notational convenience"

+    The [Public Safety Impact](../reference/decision_points/public_safety_impact.md) decision point is a simplification of the more detailed [Safety Impact](../reference/decision_points/safety_impact.md) decision point.

-## Supplier Tree
+## Supplier Decision Model

-The example supplier tree [PDF](../pdf/ssvc_2_supplier.pdf) shows the proposed prioritization decision tree for the supplier.
-Both supplier and deployer trees use the above decision point definitions.
-Each tree is a compact way of expressing assertions or hypotheses about the relative priority of different situations.
+The example supplier tree shows an example prioritization policy for the supplier.
+Each decision tree is a compact way of expressing assertions or hypotheses about the relative priority of different situations.
 Each tree organizes how we propose a stakeholder should treat these situations.
-Rectangles are decision points, and triangles represent outcomes.
-The values for each decision point are different, as described above.
-Outcomes are priority decisions (defer, scheduled, out-of-cycle, immediate); outcome triangles are color coded:

-  - Defer = gray with green outline
-  - Scheduled = yellow
-  - Out-of-Cycle = orange
-  - Immediate = red with black outline
+{% include-markdown "../_includes/_tree_notation_tip.md" %}

 <embed src="../../pdf/ssvc_2_supplier.pdf" alt="Suggested supplier tree" type="application/pdf"
 style="width: 100%;"
 height = "700" />

-## Table of Values
+### Table of Values

 <!-- relative to /data/csvs/ -->
 {{ read_csv('supplier-options.csv') }}